Pain Tracker App Privacy Policy v.1.4

 What Data We Collect

-We only collect data that is necessary to provide and improve the MigraineBot service.
+We only collect data that is necessary to provide and improve the Pain Tracker App service.
 This includes:

-- Account Information: When you use MigraineBot via Telegram, we receive your basic Telegram profile information such as your user ID and username (and any content you send to the bot).
+- Account Information: When you use Pain Tracker App via Telegram, we receive your basic Telegram profile information such as your user ID and username (and any content you send to the bot).
 If you use our web version, we collect information you provide during registration (such as your email address) and any login credentials (stored securely, e.g. hashed passwords).

-- Diary Entries (User-Provided Data): The core of MigraineBot is your migraine diary.
-We collect the data you input about your headaches and related details (for example, pain intensity, symptoms, triggers, dates/times, notes, etc.).
-Warning: Some of this information may be about your health (e.g. pain levels, medications taken, symptoms), which is considered sensitive personal data.
+- Diary Entries (User-Provided Data): The core of Pain Tracker App is your migraine diary.
+We collect the data you input about your headaches and related details (for example, pain intensity, symptoms, triggers, dates/times, notes, medications, etc.).
+Warning: Some of this information may be about your health (e.g. pain levels, medications taken, symptoms), which is considered sensitive personal data under applicable law.
 You choose what to log, and by entering this data you consent to our processing it for the purposes of the Service.

 - Usage and Technical Data: When you access the web interface, our servers and security services (see Cloudflare below) may automatically collect basic technical information such as your IP address, device type, browser type, and usage timestamps.
 We use this data to ensure the Service functions properly, to secure the Service (e.g. prevent DDoS attacks), and for debugging performance issues.
 This data is generally collected through server logs and cookies or similar technologies for session management.
-(MigraineBot does not use any advertising or analytics trackers.)
+On the web version, we use a cookie banner; analytics are only enabled if you choose "Accept all" (see Cookies and Similar Technologies below).

-- Communication Data: If you contact us via email or other means for support, we may keep a record of that correspondence and any contact information you provide (such as your email address) in order to respond to you.
+- Communication Data: If you contact us via email or other means for support or privacy requests, we may keep a record of that correspondence and any contact information you provide (such as your email address) in order to respond to you.

 How We Use Your Data